Auckland Airport: History

-Expansion

 Previously taxiway 'Alpha' (parallel to the main runway) had been modified and designated as Runway 23R/05L so that rehabilitation work could be completed on the main runway 23L/05R.
 After the work was completed, the temporary runway reverted to taxiway alpha, although the main runway retained its L/R designations.
 In 2007, construction began on a second runway to the north of the current one.
 Initially the new runway would have been 1200 m long and catered for regional flights operated by Air New Zealand using turboprop aircraft.
 This would have cost $32 million and would have improved the efficiency of the airport by removing smaller planes (which require longer separation distances from the air turbulence wakes of preceding jet airliners) from the main runway.
 At a later stage, the runway would have been lengthened to 1950 m to allow it be used by small jets (such as the Boeing 737 and Airbus A320) on domestic and trans-Tasman flights.
 In August 2009, however, the project was put on hold due to a downturn in air travel, and later in 2010 the project was suspended.